 A road, rail, and air transportation system that supports the logistics industry and minimizes congestion in unincorporated areas.

-Policy TM-5.1 Efficient goods movement network
+Policy TM-5.1 Efficient and sustainable goods movement network

 Policy TM-5.2 Intermodal facility